dapr/community/steering-and-technical-committee-charter.md

 Questions and proposals for changes to governance are posted as [issues in the community repository](https://github.com/Dapr/community/issues), and the STC invites your feedback there.
 See [Getting in touch](#getting-in-touch) for other options.

 ## Committee members
 To bootstrap the STC 5 individuals were identified to provide the initial process that can bootstrap the remainder of the process.The bootstrap committee will be replaced by an elected Dapr Committee.
-A committee member is given [owner role](https://github.com/orgs/dapr/people?query=role%3Aowner) in the Dapr repository.
+A committee member is given [owner role](https://github.com/orgs/dapr/people?query=role%3Aowner) in the Dapr org.

 The current membership of the STC is: